itsrever/custom-integration-docs/README.md

 The REVER portal can be integrated with any custom eCommerce platform with very little work required from the eCommerce side.

-In order to integrate with you custom platform, REVER only needs to have access to a few endpoints that will be defined and described in this file.
+In order to integrate with your custom platform, REVER only needs to have access to a few endpoints that will be defined and described in this file.

 These will be classfied into a few sections: